Time Hotel

 Customer Insight

 The Time Hotel was a small hotel, fewer than 180 rooms.
 To carve out a niche market and fill rooms, I saw that up-and-coming, budget-minded creative-arts guests were bored to death of hotel experiences and messaging.
 They were in New York to stimulate their creative juices.
-Time Hotel’s high-design concept featured monochromatic guest rooms, each custom accessorized in one of three primary colors, red, yellow or blue.
+Time Hotel’s high-design concept by the now-legendary Adam Tihany, featured monochromatic guest rooms, each custom-accessorized in one of the three primary colors, red, yellow or blue.
 Time Hotel’s CEO, at the start of my work, stated that their brand was “…in the hospitality business.”
-But, after listening, really listening between the lines to customer, I presented the Q: “What Business Are You Really In?” and I answered that Time Hotel was really in the business of “Inspiring creativity” – which was gold to creative professionals in all industries.
+But, after listening, really listening between the lines to customer – and to Tihany’s design vision – I asked: “What Business Are You Really In?” and after listening to the usual media-trained answers, I offered that the Time Hotel was really in the business of “Inspiring creativity” – for creative professionals coming to New York.

 Brand Position/Strategy